thpoll83/PolyKybd/README.md

 Here is my recommended order:

-1. In case you want to use an [Alps EC11 Encoder](https://www.mouser.at/c/electromechanical/encoders/?m=Alps%20Alpine&series=EC11) or some remaining stock of the not any more produced [EVQWGD001](https://de.aliexpress.com/i/32990950196.html?gatewayAdapt=gloMsite2deuPcglo2deu), solder that to the board now.
+1. In case you want to use an [Alps EC11 Encoder](https://www.mouser.at/c/electromechanical/encoders/?m=Alps%20Alpine&series=EC11) or some remaining stock of the not any more produced [EVQWGD001](https://de.aliexpress.com/i/32990950196.html?gatewayAdapt=gloMsite2deuPcglo2deu), put it on the PCB and also put the keyboard plate once on top to make sure your encoder fits!
+Then solder the encoder to the board.
+Depending on the type of encoder, you maybe want to put a piece of Kapton tape over the legs, in case they come close to the plate (it was not necessary for mine, but there are different kinds out there).
 2. For the [pimoroni trackball](https://mou.sr/3rmFiAO), please solder on the header without the little plastic distance holder.
 There are various ways to do that: Either solder them on and push the plastic with some pliers off the pins (and clip away the pins on the front side of the trackball so that it is flush) or insert them from the front side, solder them on and then clip away the plastic parts.
 The pins are still long enough.
 Just go for something that works for you.
    Next, put some Kapton tape on the back side of the trackball and solder it to the keyboard PCB.
 Make sure it is even on the front side, there will be an average 1 to 2mm distance:
    ![Pimoroni on the back side](images/pimoroni1.jpg)
    ![Pimoroni on the front side](images/pimoroni2.jpg) Finally also cover the trackballs front side with Kapton tape like in the picture above (or anything that pleases your eye and insulates) to avoid any shorts since the top plate is made out of Aluminum.
-3. In case you use the [23mm cirque trackpad](https://www.mouser.at/ProductDetail/Cirque/TM023023-2024-002?qs=wd5RIQLrsJhgKZTW4CXgsA%3D%3D&countryCode=DE&currencyCode=EUR), first connect the 12 pin FPC to the trackpad (and mind the pin 1 marking on the trackpad + I made my own marking on the FPC to make sure):
+3. In case you use the [23mm cirque trackpad](https://www.mouser.at/ProductDetail/Cirque/TM023023-2024-002?qs=wd5RIQLrsJhgKZTW4CXgsA%3D%3D&countryCode=DE&currencyCode=EUR), first remove R1 from the backside of the trackpad's PCB (with a solder iron or maybe a sharp knife) to activate I2C instead of SPI.
+Then connect the 12 pin FPC to the trackpad (and mind the pin 1 marking on the trackpad + I made my own marking on the FPC to make sure):
    ![Cirque trackpad connected](images/cirque23.jpg)
    Then, put it into the 3D printed holder.
 You can fix the trackpad with some adhesive tape or a few drops of super glue into the holder.
 Wait with connecting it to the PCB:
    ![Cirque trackpad with holder](images/cirque23_holder.jpg)